Associate Professor of Mathematics

 Campus Address: Bernard Hall 209

-Jemma Lorenat is assistant professor of mathematics at Pitzer College.
+Jemma Lorenat is associate professor of mathematics at Pitzer College.
 Her work in the history of mathematics focuses on geometry, visualization and mediums of communication in the nineteenth century.

 PhD, Mathematics (2010 – 2015)